ISlEquation.ImpulseMatrix

 Debug.WriteLine("======");

-After executing the example the console window displays impulse matrix for the first equation.
+Executing the example shows the impulse matrix for the first equation in the console window:

 Status = 0